otaviocc/vim-config/README.md

 # Install

-First, install and apply the [Mojave Dark](https://github.com/ornithocoder/mojave-dark-terminal) profile to your Terminal.
+First, install and apply the [Nord](https://www.nordtheme.com/ports) profile to your Terminal.

 Then, create a backup of your current vim setup: